Limera1n96/WebGL_RubiksCube/README.md

 This project contains a simulation of the Rubik's Cube developed in WebGL.

 ### How to use
+The initial position is white side on top and green side in front.

 Use the following keys to turn the cube (clockwise):
 * U: upper side
 * R: right side